blacksages/sentiment-analysis/README.md

 -matplotlib==3.6.2

-You may simply use "pip install -r requirements.txt" but other packages including jupyterlab are included To get all the results, you can rerun everything, but all results are already saved in the notebook.
+You may simply use "pip install -r requirements.txt" but other packages including jupyterlab are included.

+To get all the results, you can rerun everything, but all results are already saved in the notebook.

 All the plots are in the repository, or you may regenerate them.